MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## How can I use authenticated services from my bot?

-For Azure Active Directory authentication, consider using the [BotAuth NuGet](https://www.nuget.org/packages/BotAuth) library.
-For Facebook authentication examples, see the [Bot Builder SDK for .NET samples](https://github.com/Microsoft/BotBuilder/tree/master/CSharp/Samples) on GitHub.
+For Azure Active Directory authentication, see the adding authentication [V3](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0&tabs=csharp) | [V4](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-4.0&tabs=csharp).

 > [!NOTE]
 > If you add authentication and security functionality to your bot, you should ensure that the patterns you implement in your code comply with the security standards that are appropriate for your application.